 Supporting Hospitality Action and a respect for our countryside

-South West 660 have made a commitment to give at least 10% of revenue to Hospitality Action, the Charity offering vital assistance to all who work, or have worked within hospitality in the UK.
+South West 660 have made a commitment to give a significant percentage of revenue to Hospitality Action, the Charity offering vital assistance to all who work, or have worked within hospitality in the UK.